Puppeteer Ronnie Burkett

 The Gary Goddard Agency listing for Ronnie Burkett:

 Thestar.com interview with Ronnie Burkett:

-To date I've seen seven out of the last nine theatre productions by Ronnie Burkett, who has proven again and again that he can indeed work miracles with his puppets.
+To date I've seen eight out of the last eleven theatre productions by Ronnie Burkett, who has proven again and again that he can indeed work miracles with his puppets.
 Over the years, I've tried on many occasions to write a one man puppet show with no success, always finding that I haven't enough hands to do the types of stories that I come up with.
 Yet somehow, magically, Ronnie make his stories come to life in such a way that it seems there has been a full cast of characters interacting on stage by the time he takes his final bow.
 That is a skill that can't be copied or faked no matter how much one knows about the technical workings of puppets.